revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <blockquote>

-If an interface annotated with <code>@FunctionalInterface</code>, Java complier ensures that interface has only one abstract method.
+If an interface is annotated with <code>@FunctionalInterface</code>, Java complier ensures that interface has only one abstract method.

 </blockquote>